 Pursuant to Appendix DD, the lower sum of the Interconnection Customer’s (1) full cost of assigned Interconnection Reliability Network Upgrades and (2) allocated costs for all other Assigned Network Upgrades, from its Phase I or Phase II Interconnection Studies, not to exceed the Maximum Cost Exposure.
+Pursuant to Appendix GG, the lower sum for the Scheduling Coordinator requesting long-term priority or Wheeling Throughs of its (1) full cost of assigned Reliability Network Upgrades and (2) allocated costs for all other Assigned Network Upgrades, from its Phase I or Phase II Long-Term Wheeling Through Assessment, not to exceed the Maximum Cost Exposure.

 * * * * *